According to an article in The Mercury, Village Cinemas in Australia tested dynamic pricing, and it did not go well.

 An internal memo from the cinema was shared on Reddit.
 If a customer asks about the new pricing, employees should say, “Village Cinemas have commenced a pilot investigating dynamic pricing models at different times at selected sites across the summer period.
-Village Cinemas is committed to provide affordable cinema options through our Vrewards offers and discounts, promotional pricing and tailored screening programs.Ó
+Village Cinemas is committed to provide affordable cinema options through our Vrewards offers and discounts, promotional pricing and tailored-screening programs.”

-But that doesnÕt address the Òdynamic pricingÓ goal.
-For that, Village Cinemas should have a single list price and offer a discount for buyers who come during off-peak times.
-DonÕt talk about it as dynamic pricing, like Uber, where we charge more when demand is higher.
+Don’t talk about it as dynamic pricing, like Uber, where we charge more when demand is higher.
 Instead say: “We want to offer a discount during our slow times to incentivize people to come then.”

 This could be implemented in two distinct steps or even all at once.
-Imagine someone asks, ÒWhy is popcorn more expensive now on Friday nights?Ó The answer: ÒOur costs went up so we had to raise prices, but we are trying to attract moviegoers during our off-peak times so we started offering an off-peak discount.”
+Imagine someone asks, “Why is popcorn more expensive now on Friday nights?”
+The answer: “Our costs went up so we had to raise prices, but we are trying to attract moviegoers during our off-peak times so we started offering an off-peak discount.”